LynHJ/WebScraping-Mission-To-Mars/README.md

 ## Part 2: Scrape and Analyse Mars Weather Data

 ![alt text](https://github.com/LynHJ/web-scraping-challenge/blob/8001c5f194f82ba1cb59d4e41ba9c0b1f25b50c7/Mission_to_Mars/OputData/AveTempByMonth.png)

 ##### Summary:
 According to the bar chart above,overall, the weather on Mars is quite cold.
 The coldest month on Mars is month 3 with temperature -83.31°C, while the warmest month on Mars is month 8 with temperature -68.38°C. How to build up a habitable environment in that temperature zone is the first task for human beings.

 ![alt text](https://github.com/LynHJ/web-scraping-challenge/blob/bed5c08b58450f833194618e93e4ef03977211e6/Mission_to_Mars/OputData/AvePressByMonth.png)

 ##### Summary:
-According to the bar chart above,the atmospheric pressure on Mars is from 750 units to 910 units.
+According to the bar chart above,the atmospheric pressure on Mars is from 750 Pa to 910 Pa.
+Compared to Mars, Earth has According to the bar chart above,the atmospheric pressure on Mars is from 750 Pa to 910 Pa.
+Compared to Mars, Earth has 101325 Pa,which keeps the water in liquid-state.However, the low atmospheric pressure on Mars easily boils the water and transforms the water into gaseous-state.

 ![alt text](https://github.com/LynHJ/web-scraping-challenge/blob/67501cec27df0cd71aff8ec3f64b20ee4d443978/Mission_to_Mars/OputData/DailyTemp.png)

 ##### Summary:
+According to the line chart above, there are around 1800 records of daily minimum temperature.
+It shows around 3 weateher cycles.In other words,approximately, there are 622.33 of terrestrial (earth) days in a Martian year.

 ## Content: